A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Overview

 \subsection{Study Design}

-Figure \ref{fig:study-design} provides an overview of our study, which focuses on five Linux distributions (Section \ref{sec:linux}).
+Figure \ref{fig:study-design} provides an overview of our empirical study, which focuses on five Linux distributions (Section \ref{sec:linux}).
 Our study follows the evolutionary process and can be divided into three phases (\ie the past, the present, and the future).
-In the past phase, we conduct quantitative analysis and change analysis on historical versions to address questions regarding P2G's application (RQ1) and evolution (RQ2).
-In the present phase, we assess the latest version's quality (RQ3) by proposing metrics, evaluating groups, and summarizing issues.
-In the future phase, we conduct a topic analysis for group descriptions and key information extraction from package descriptions to explore developer tendencies (RQ4).
-The practical implications of our research include providing current Linux maintainers with update recommendations based on evolutionary patterns and quality issues and helping Linux developers determine whether to adopt the P2G based on developer tendencies.
+In the past phase, we conduct quantitative analysis and change analysis on historical versions to investigate the P2G's application (\hyperref[sec:rq1]{RQ1}) and evolution (\hyperref[sec:rq2]{RQ2}).
+In the present phase, we assess the latest version's quality (\hyperref[sec:rq3]{RQ3}) by proposing metrics, evaluating groups, and summarizing issues.
+In the future phase, we conduct a topic analysis for group descriptions and key information extraction from package descriptions to explore group tendency (\hyperref[sec:rq4]{RQ4}).
+The practical implications of our study include providing current Linux maintainers with update recommendations based on evolutionary patterns and quality issues and helping Linux developers determine whether to adopt P2G based on group tendency.